xahidbuffon/RoboChatGest/README.md

-This is a container for an autonomous diver-following project.
-Deep object detection models are used for diver (and other objects such as ROV) detection.
-A simplified version of that is utilized for autonomous tracking (and following) of a (single) diver by an underwater robot.
+This is a container for a hand gesture-based human-robot communication framework named RoboChatGest.
+This allows divers to use a set of simple hand gestures to communicate instructions to an underwater robot and recinfigure dynamic parameters during a mission.
 The ROS version, tested on Aqua-8 robot, is provided in the robo_chat_gest folder.

 - Model and dataset information:  https://onlinelibrary.wiley.com/doi/full/10.1002/rob.21837
 - RoboChatGest programming rules:  https://ieeexplore.ieee.org/document/8461197